 The way central banks pursue their stated goal of money neutrality is to harmonize the Fed Fund’s rate with the Natural rate of interest.
-Let us say for simplicity the Natural Rate is the rate of interest, which brings savings and investment in equilibrium ex-ante (it is always in balance ex-post).
+For simplicity, the Natural Rate is the rate of interest, which brings savings and investment in equilibrium ex-ante (it is always in balance ex-post).

 However, it is not that simple.
-When you are referring to a large aggregate macroeconomy, it is not simply setting the market rate equal to the natural rate of interest.
+When referring to a large aggregate macroeconomy, it is not simply setting the market rate equal to the natural interest rate.
 Here is why.

 Money cannot be Neutral

-The following are a summary of arguments of why money can not be neutral.
-To date there is no central banker or academic that can refute this in its totality.
+The following summarizes arguments for why money can not be neutral.
+To date, no central banker or academic can refute this in its totality.
 The reason we have a central bank is political rather than having a positive effect on the macro economy.

-1. How you define the natural Rate of interest
+1. How do you define the natural Rate of interest

-Definitions of the natural rate vary and how you define it will change your model.
-For example, in natura marginal productivity on real mobile capital, price stability, I=S ex-ante also modern interpretations such as Woodford’s past, present and future flexible prices in contrast to the world of rigidities, Austrian time preference theory of interest.
-If you can not define it how can you target it?
+Definitions of the natural rate vary, and how you define it will change your model.
+For example, in natura marginal productivity on real mobile capital, price stability, I=S ex-ante, and modern interpretations such as Woodford’s past, present, and future flexible prices in contrast to the world of rigidities, Austrian time preference theory of interest.
+If you can not define it, how can you target it?